 As Dan Hannan notes, when James VI of Scotland became James I of England, he asked in his inaugural address: “Hath not God first united these kingdoms, both in language and religion and similitude of manners?
 Hath He not made us all in one island, compassed by one sea?”
 The UK is not a project – it’s a political recognition of what’s already there.
-Of course, Great Britain already has one land border: that separating Northern Ireland from the Republic of Ireland.
+Of course, the UK already has one land border: that separating Northern Ireland from the Republic of Ireland.
 It’s a bad business, and it would be disadvantageous to create another.
 Except where they coincide with natural obstacles such as deserts, land borders are harder to control than coastlines.
 Britain’s natural borders have long afforded it protection against overseas threats.

 The second way in which Brexit and Scottish independence are not comparable concerns economics.